Thomas & Friends merchandise: Bachmann Industries

-In 2002, Bachmann USA too also made their own HO-scale electric Thomas the Tank Engine and Friends range for the US and Canada markets as well.
+In 2002, Bachmann USA also made their own HO-scale electric Thomas the Tank Engine and Friends range for the US and Canada markets as well.
 The models are made with new body tools, to resemble the characters in the TV series.
 So far over two dozen models have been produced, along with character-themed train sets.
 Unlike Hornby's products, Bachmann's models have moving eyes.

 In January 2009, Bachmann announced that, in an agreement with HiT Entertainment, a line of large scale Thomas electric trains will be produced, under the title "Large Scale Thomas & Friends".

-In 2015, Bachmann announced a line of Narrow Gauge HOn30-Scale trains.
+In 2015, Bachmann announced a line of Narrow Gauge HOn30-Scale (also known as OO9 in the UK) trains based on characters from the Skarloey Railway.

-In February 2019, Bachmann announced that, they will introduce a brand new N-Scale Thomas & Friends range, similar to the Tomix N-Scale Thomas & Friends already sold in Japan.
+In 2019, Bachmann announced that the Thomas range will officially see distribution in the European side of the Atlantic, following the permanent discontinuation of Hornby's OO gauge Thomas range.

-In 2019, Bachmann announced that the Thomas range will officially see distribution in the european side of the atlantic, following the permanent discontinuation of Hornby's thomas range.
+In 2020, Bachmann introduce a brand new N-Scale Thomas & Friends range, similar to the Tomix N-Scale Thomas & Friends already sold in Japan.